KatieLars/KatieLars.github.io/_posts/2017-06-26-useful_links_from_an_arid_book.markdown

 [https://ipiccy.com/](https://ipiccy.com/)

-**Blueprint**: CSS framework that reminds me of the Twitter one we used in the code-alongs.
+**Blueprint**: CSS framework that reminds me of Bootstrap Twitter.
 I love that the Department of Commerce uses it.

 [http://www.blueprintcss.org/](http://www.blueprintcss.org/)

-**960 Grid Systems**: I'm old school and I love that I can actually print out the grid system to physically sketch on.
+**960 Grid Systems**: I'm old school, and I love that I can actually print out the grid system to physically sketch on.
 All the templates and grids are based on the 960px width of a browser window and are available in 16 column or 12 column format.

 [https://960.gs/](https://960.gs/)